idleberg/sublime-tinker-tools/README.md

 Many per File  | No       | Yes
 Fuzzy Complete | No       | Yes

-Snippets are usually less annoying for the user, but can be painful to manage – which exactly is the strong point of completions.
+In many cases snippets are less annoying for the user, but can be painful to manage – which exactly is the strong point of completions.

 ## License